-Earache and ear pain affects both children and adults.
+Earache and ear pain affect both children and adults.
 It is particularly common in young children.

 Earache usually comes on suddenly and the pain can be quite severe.
-The severe pain generally lasts only a day or two but isn't usually a sign of anything serious.
+The severe pain generally lasts only a day or 2.
+It is not usually a sign of anything serious.

-Most earaches are caused by a virus so antibiotics won’t help.
+Most earaches are caused by a virus so antibiotics do not help.